-All Costa Rica citizens, temporary and permanent residents. must participate in the CAJA, the national health care program, no exceptions.
-Those here on a tourist visa are not eligible to use CAJA and must pay out of pocket or obtain insurance using private clinics and hospitals.
+All Costa Rica citizens, temporary and permanent residents. must participate in La Caja, the national Costa Rica healthcare program, no exceptions.
+Those here visiting on a tourist visa are not eligible to use La Caja and must pay out of pocket or obtain insurance using private clinics and hospitals.

-For some Costa Rica citizens, CAJA is free.
+For some Costa Rica citizens, La Caja is free.
 For others that have exceeded the maximum income level for free benefits, and for all temporary and permanent foreign residents, there is a mandatory monthly fee based on net income, after expenses.

-For those that prefer private healthcare, Costa Rica has ample private hospitals, clinics and pharmacies that that provide excellent services at reasonable, and often inexpensive, fees.
+For those that prefer to use a private Costa Rica healthcare provider, there are numerous excellent hospitals, clinics and pharmacies that that provide services at reasonable, and often inexpensive, fees.

-Private healthcare insurance policies in Costa Rica do not accept pre-existing conditions.
+Private Costa Rica healthcare insurance policies do not accept pre-existing conditions.
 If you have any conditions, insurance providers will either deny you coverage outright or issue you a policy that contains specific exclusions.
 For example, a person with high cholesterol may be accepted for insurance but excluded for any cardiovascular related incident such as a heart attack and stroke.